-ISL filed a without notice application with the Commercial Court to register the ISL Award under section 2 of the 1966 Investment Disputes Act105.
-Cockerill J granted the ex parte order (without notice to Spain) on 29 June 2021 with leave to have it set aside as she had done in the Border Timbers case described above 106.
-The order was served on Spain which sought to have it set aside on grounds of state immunity and non-disclosure.
-107
+ISL filed a without-notice application with the Commercial Court to register the ISL Award under section 2 of the 1966 Investment Disputes Act.
+103 Cockerill J granted the ex parte order (without notice to Spain) on 29 June 2021 with leave to have it set aside as she had done in the Border Timbers case described above.
+104 The order was served on Spain which sought to have it set aside on grounds of state immunity and non-disclosure.
+105 iii.
+The first instance decision